 IMBES is also very pleased to have a Trainee Board.
-Rebecca Gotlieb and Courtney Pollack serve as the co-graduate student/post-doc representatives to the IMBES Board and co-presidents of the IMBES Trainee Board.
-In these roles they articulate a vision for the trainee board and manage it, liaise between the trainee board and the main IMBES board, serve as the voice for the graduate student and post-doc community, and promote the interests and engagement of graduate students and post-docs.
+Sylvia Gattas and Kristin Simmers serve as the co-trainee representatives to the IMBES Board and co-presidents of the IMBES Trainee Board.
+In these roles they articulate a vision for the trainee board and manage it, liaise between the Trainee Board and the main IMBES board, serve as the voice for the trainee community, and promote the interests and engagement of trainees.

 Sylvia Gattas is a final year DPhil candidate, studying under Professor Gaia Scerif and Dr. Alexandra Hendry.
 She’s interested in early cognitive development, specifically the interplay between affect, attention, executive functions, and early numeracy.
 How children develop their affective regulation is at the forefront of her research, along with how they develop their number sense and the influence of affect on their attentional and executive processes foundational to maths development.
 She hopes to use innovative approaches to guide her research and eventually apply findings to improving education and how we consider children's mental health during their educational development.
 It's her long-term goal to ensure that the bridge between research and education is strengthened through collaborations between researchers, innovators, educators and policy makers.